CCSI-CSSI/MuseOpenIG/README.md

 # MuseOpenIG
 The Muse OpenIG.
 An opensource OpenSceneGraph based image generator application suite.

+Binary Downloads for some platforms available at: http://openig.compro.net

 Dependencies for compiling from source:
 --------------------------------------
 1. OpenSceneGraph 3.3.7 or later